 - Show the business case and social benefits.
 Focus on the what the key business benefits have been for you.
 Has this project engaged your entire workforce?
 Make sure you comment on this as well as the benefits to society.

 - Share your successes and failures.
 Be honest about things that haven’t gone to plan, challenges you’ve experienced and talk about ways you overcame them.

 - Talk about your future plans.
 Include a brief overview of your plans for the next stage of your project.

-This was updated in March 2019 for Heart of the City
+This was updated in April 2021 by Heart of the City